typst/typst/docs/src/reference/types.md

 Sums all items (works for any types that can be added).

 - default: any (named)
-  If set and the array is empty, sum will return this.
+  What to return if the array is empty.
+Must be set if the array can be empty.
 - returns: any

 ### product()
 Calculates the product all items (works for any types that can be multiplied)

 - default: any (named)
-  If set and the array is empty, sum will return this.
+  What to return if the array is empty.
+Must be set if the array can be empty.
 - returns: any

 ### any()